 I booked with Shearwater Victoria Falls tour company and that morning they picked us up from our accommodation, in my opinion, it’s the best accommodation in Victoria Falls for 2020.
 Find out more about the best-valued accommodation option in a separate blog post.

 To start the day they transferred us to their office for the safety briefing and information meeting.
 It was a chance to ask any questions about the day or the river in general.
-From there we returned to the buses and headed down towards the starting point, right underneath the famous Victoria Falls.
+From there we returned to the buses and headed down towards the starting point, right underneath the famous Victoria Falls in Zimbabwe.

 In fairness, you can only see one section of the falls because of a corner in the river, but you know that it’s there.
 We got organised into our rafting groups which luckily enabled us that had been on safari together, the chance to share a raft.
 We then were fitted with safety equipment and directed to the walk down to where our rafts were waiting.
 It was a longish walk and at times involved some steep stairs and bit of rock hopping.
 This is easy enough if you take your time though and once at the bottom it’s time to meet your rafting guide.

 First things first, we paddle upstream a little bit and into some calm water away from the fast current.
 We were taught our signals for the day and what to do when each one was called out.
 We practised these until the guide was happy that we had some sort of rough idea of what we were doing.
 We then all jumped overboard and got climatised with the water, which was pretty refreshing but very nice.
 We then practised how to get back in the raft and how to help others get in if you were already on board the raft.

 All of this pre-trip safety was beginning to answer one of the main questions I had been thinking since booking the trip.
 Is the Zambezi river dangerous?
 As it turned out, the safety standards of all companies that run white-water rafting on the Zambezi River are extremely professional.